eda-ricercatore/sardegna-scala/notes/scala-notes.md

 			+ list.isEmpty (returns boolean value indicating if the list is empty)
 			+ list.length (returns length of the list)
 			+ list.size (returns size of the list)
+			+ list.head (get the first element of the list)
+			+ list.tail (get the remainder of the list, which is the list excluding the first element)
+			+ list.last (get the last element of the list)
+			+ list.init (get the remainder of the list, which is the list excluding the last element)
 	- A set is an unordered data structure, which allows elements to be added to or removed from the set, using the "*+*" and "*-*" operations respectively \cite[\S5.3, pp. 157]{Tate2010}.